 Wit, weiss and wheat.
 Nothing slakes the thirst like a light, crisp, cold wheat beer on a warm spring afternoon... especially when said elixir is brewed right in your own neighborhood.
 Monday Night Brewing's Fu ManBrew, a ginger-spiked Belgian wit, is without a doubt one of our official libations of the warmer months.
 Best enjoyed on a patio in the later afternoon after dipping out of work early.

 Xhibits.
 Not that kind.
 Spring programming has brought a dizzying array of field trip-worthy exhibitions to ATL.
-Witness the larger-than-life whale exhibit at the Fernbank through August, catch MoDA's designing for social impact or discover Simone Leigh's exploration in femininity at ACAC, and, whatever you do, don't miss the High's great exploration of the Wild West.
-(Or should we say xzibition?)
+Become a bit of a brainiac at the Fernbank through August, catch MoDA's designing for healthy living or discover the heralded work of Nexus Press at the Contemporary, and, whatever you do, don't miss the High's Los Trompos at the high, a large-scale installation that is sure to get your head spinning.

 Yacht Rock.
 Sure, technically they play year-round... but what better way to celebrate the season than by donning a leisure suit and gently swaying back and forth to some sweet '70s sounds?
-Raid your dad's closet, practice your Kenny Loggins lyrics and set sail with these crooners at Phillips Arena or Smith's Olde Bar.
+Raid your dad's closet, practice your Kenny Loggins lyrics and set sail with these crooners at The Variety Playhouse.

 Zen.
 In other words: the way we feel after the glorious spring sun finally shines upon our faces after a long winter's nap.